com-480-data-visualization/Dateam/milestones/milestone2.md

 - **General** **website** **structure**: The main layout is functional and includes embedded visualizations.
 - **Overhead** **&** **Scrollbar**: The top navigation bar and scrollbar are implemented with active hyperlinks and dropdowns.

 Left to do are:
-- **CleanUp**: The overall layout needs visual refinement, and alignment between sections must be improved.
+- **Clean-up**: The overall layout needs visual refinement, and alignment between sections must be improved.
 - **Map**: A few team logos appear misplaced and require hardcoded coordinate adjustments.
 - **Side** **Panel**: The team data displayed in the side panel must be completed and refined.

-## Conclussion
+## Conclusion

 We are satisfied with our initial progress.
 Our expectations regarding both difficulty and workload have aligned well with our actual experience so far.
 The prototype provides a solid foundation, and we are confident in our path toward a complete and engaging final product.